vinisauter/SplitInstallAutoService/README.md

 A configuration/metadata generator for java.util.ServiceLoader-style service providers

-KSP annotation processors and other systems use [java.util.ServiceLoader][sl] to register implementations of well-known types using META-INF metadata.
+KSP annotation processors and other systems use `java.util.ServiceLoader` to register implementations of well-known types using META-INF metadata.
 However, it is easy for a developer to forget to update or correctly specify the service descriptors. \
 SplitInstallAutoService generates this metadata for the developer, for any class annotated